nmzn/pluginnode-install/README.md

   ##install_docker.sh

-      Thist is a small Script that installs docker for you.
+      This is a small Script that installs docker for you.

   ##install_node.sh